smapiot/piral/src/plugins/piral-configs/README.md

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.

+## Why and When

+For whitelabel products and generic applications configuration may be applied to the frontend.
+This could also be used as further personalization on a user-defined basis.
+In any case the `piral-configs` plugin provides two ways to fully leverage frontend configuration:

+1. Each pilet can define how it can be configured and what default values to apply.
+2. Injected configuration is validated against the configuration schema.
+Different values are only applied if they fit into the schema.

+This plugin does not make any statement how the configuration is retrieved.
+Usually, it will be loaded from the backend when the application starts, but you could also go for something like storing the information in `localStorage` or having a pre-determined configuration embedded in your application.
+The door is open.

+Alternatives: Pilets can ready configuration values from the global data store or state container.
+They are responsible for evaluating these values and falling back to another value.

 ## Documentation

 The following functions are brought to the Pilet API.